tencentyun/intlcloud-documents/product_new/网络产品中心/弹性网卡/常见问题/产品内容_intl_en.md

-### What is ENI?
+### What is an ENI?
-- ENI is a virtual network interface.
-Users can bind a CVM to an ENI to access the network.
-It is very useful for configuring management networks and establishing highly reliable network solutions.
+- An ENI is a virtual network interface.
+You can bind a CVM to an ENI for connecting to a network.
+An ENI is very useful for configuring management networks and developing highly reliable network solutions.
-- ENI is VPC, availability zone and subnet-specific, and can only be bound to a CVM that resides in the same availability zone as it does.
+- An ENI is VPC-, availability zone-, and subnet-specific, and can only be bound to a CVM that resides in the same availability zone as it does.
 A CVM can be bound with multiple ENIs.
-The number of ENIs allowed to be bound to a CVM depends on the CVM's specification.
+The number of ENIs allowed to be bound to a CVM depends on the specification of the CVM.

-### What is the difference between a primary ENI and a secondary ENI?
+### What are the differences between a primary ENI and a secondary ENI?
-- A primary ENI is assigned by the system for users, and the information cannot be modified.
+- A primary ENI is assigned by the system to users, and its information cannot be modified.
-- A secondary ENI is created by users, and the information can be modified.
+- A secondary ENI is created by users, and its information can be modified.

-### What are the use limits of ENI?
+### What are the use limits on ENI?
-The number of ENIs that can be bound to a CVM and the number of private IPs that can be bound to each ENI vary greatly depending on CPU and memory configurations.
-For more details, please see [Use Limits](http://intl.cloud.tencent.com/document/product/576/18527).
+The number of ENIs that can be bound to a CVM and the number of private IP addresses that can be bound to each ENI are subject to the CPU and memory configurations of the CVM.
+For more information, see [Use Limitations](http://intl.cloud.tencent.com/document/product/576/18527).

-### What can’t I ping an EIP?
+### What can I do if an EIP fails to be pinged?
-Typical reasons are:
+Common causes for failing to ping through an EIP are as follows:

-- Elastic IP is not bound to any cloud product.
-For binding methods, please see [Binding EIPs to Cloud Products](http://intl.cloud.tencent.com/document/product/213/16586) for details.
+- The EIP is not bound to any Tencent Cloud resource.
+For the binding method, see [Elastic Public IP Addresses](http://intl.cloud.tencent.com/document/product/213/16586).
-- Security policy is invalid.
-Users can check whether the security policy ([Security Groups](http://intl.cloud.tencent.com/document/product/213/12452) or [Network ACL](http://intl.cloud.tencent.com/document/product/215/5132)) is effective.
+- The security policy is invalid.
+If this is the case, you can check whether the security policy ([Security Groups](http://intl.cloud.tencent.com/document/product/213/12452) or [Network ACL](http://intl.cloud.tencent.com/document/product/215/5132)) is valid.
 - Port access is disabled.
-If the cloud product instance bound to an EIP has security policy, but access to the port is disabled, then the port of the EIP is also inaccessible.
-For example: If port 8080 is inaccessible, then port 8080 of the EIP is also inaccessible.
+If the Tencent Cloud resource that is bound to the EIP has a security policy that disables a port, the same port for the EIP is also inaccessible.
+For example: If the bound resource disables port 8080, port 8080 for the EIP is also inaccessible.